Nybrogade 16: 18th century

 The property was in 1689 as No. 26 in Snaren's Quarter owned by stadsmægler Johan Ronum.
 The property was together with most of the other buildings in the area destroyed in the Copenhagen Fire of 1728.
 The current buildings were constructed in 1734-35 for butcher Israel Magnus Gabriel.

 The property was from around 1740 owned by court joiner Christian Jacob Preisler.
-In 1756, it was as No. 21 still owned by him.
-Nybrogade was the following year on Gedde's map of Snaren's "uarter referred to as Imod Kanalen (Towards the Canal).
+In the new cadastre of 1756, his property was listed as No. 21 in Snaren's Quarter.
+On Gedde's map of Snaren's "uarter from 1757 Nybrogade was referred to as Imod Kanalen (Towards the Canal).

 19th century

 The property was listed in the new cadastre of 1806 as No. 18 in Snaren's Quarter.
 It was owned by Jochum Tronier at that time.

 The building was home to a total of 31 people at the time of the 1840 census.
 Actor at the Royal Danish Theatre C. N. Rosenkilde (1786-1861) was among the residents in 1856-57.

 Magstræde 3 was at the time of the 1860 census home to a total of 11 people.